numbering

 • figures, used for captioned images;

-• tables, used for captioned tables.
-Any other key can be addressed by other elements (see numbered)
+• footnotes, used for footnotes and references to them.
+Any other key can be addressed by custom elements (see numbered).